Branford Marsalis: Transition: 1995–2007

-Classical and Broadway projects: 2008–10
+Classical and Broadway projects: 2008–2010

 Under the direction of conductor Gil Jardim, Branford Marsalis and members of the Philharmonia Brasileira toured the United States in the fall of 2008, performing works by Brazilian composer Heitor Villa-Lobos, arranged for solo saxophone and orchestra.
 This project commemorated the 50th Anniversary of the revered Brazilian composer s death.

 Marsalis and the members of his quartet joined the North Carolina Symphony for American Spectrum, released in February 2009 by Sweden's BIS Records.
 The album showcases Marsalis and the orchestra performing a range of American music by Michael Daugherty, John Williams, Ned Rorem and Christopher Rouse, while being conducted by Grant Llewellyn.

 Marsalis wrote the music for the 2010 Broadway revival of the August Wilson play Fences.

 On July 14, 2010, Marsalis made his debut with the New York Philharmonic on Central Park's Great Lawn.
-Led by conductor Andrey Boreyko, Marsalis and the New York Philharmonic performed Glazunov's "Concerto for Alto Saxophone" and Schuloff's "Hot-Sonate for Alto Saxophone and Orchestra."
-Boreyko, Marsalis and the Philharmonic performed the same program again in Vail, CO later that month and four more times at Avery Fisher Hall in New York, NY the following February.
+Led by conductor Andrey Boreyko, Marsalis and the New York Philharmonic performed Glazunov's "Concerto for Alto Saxophone" and Schuloff's "Hot-Sonate for Alto Saxophone and Orchestra".
+Boreyko, Marsalis and the Philharmonic performed the same program again in Vail, CO later that month and four more times at Avery Fisher Hall in New York, NY, the following February.

 2011–present

-In June 2011, after working together for over 10 years in a band setting, Branford Marsalis and Joey Calderazzo released their first duo album titled Songs of Mirth and Melancholy, on Branford's label, Marsalis Music.
+In June 2011, after working together for over ten years in a band setting, Branford Marsalis and Joey Calderazzo released their first duo album titled Songs of Mirth and Melancholy, on Branford's label, Marsalis Music.
 Their first public performance was at the 2011 TD Toronto Jazz Festival.

-In 2012, Branford Marsalis released Four MFs Playin' Tunes on deluxe 180-gram high definition vinyl, prior to Record Store Day 2012 on April 21, 2012.
+In 2012, Branford Marsalis released Four MFs Playin' Tunes on deluxe 180-gram high definition vinyl, prior to Record Store Day 2012 on April 21 that year.
 This is the first recording of the Branford Marsalis Quartet with drummer Justin Faulkner, who joined the band in 2009, and was the first vinyl release from Marsalis Music.
 The album was named Apple iTunes Best of 2012 Instrumental Jazz Album of the Year.

 Marsalis performed "The Star-Spangled Banner" on Wednesday, September 5, 2012, at the Democratic National Convention in Charlotte.

-In 2019 Marsalis released The Secret Between the Shadow and the Soul, which he recorded in Australia with his quartet.
+In 2019, Marsalis released The Secret Between the Shadow and the Soul, which he recorded in Australia with his quartet.
 Marsalis, commenting on the longevity of his band and their approach said, ahead of the album's release: '“Staying together allows us to play adventurous, sophisticated music and sound good.
 Lack of familiarity leads to defensive playing, playing not to make a mistake.
 I like playing sophisticated music, and I couldn’t create this music with people I don’t know.”

+For the 2026 Grammy Awards, he received a nomination for the album Belonging in the Best Jazz Instrumental Album category.

 Personal life

-Marsalis lives in Durham, North Carolina with his wife Nicole and their two daughters.
+Marsalis lived in Durham, North Carolina, with his wife Nicole and their two daughters, before moving to New Orleans in 2024 to head the Ellis Marsalis Center for Music.
 He was raised Catholic.